-With deer season upon us, your chances of hitting a deer are much higher during the fall and winter months.
+With deer season upon us, your chances of hitting a deer are much higher during fall months.
 Stay safe while on the road with these tips from the University of North Carolina Highway Safety Research Center.

 Be alert and observe your surroundings for any signs of wildlife while on the road.
 Deer are abundant in forested areas, but may wander into suburban neighborhoods in search of food, so it’s important to drive cautiously even if you’re no longer in a deer-crossing zone.

-Nighttime driving can put a strain on the eyes, so be safe by driving in moderate speed.
-If you’re driving on a one-way road, turn on your high beams when possible: You’ll not only be able to see clearer, but you’ll have a greater chance of spotting a deer from a distance.
+Nighttime driving can put a strain on the eyes, so be safe by driving at a moderate speed.
+If there is no oncoming traffic, turn on your high beams: You’ll not only be able to see clearer, but you’ll have a greater chance of spotting a deer from a distance

-Now that you know what steps to take to minimize deer accidents while on the road, be sure to check out our roadside emergency checklist for more helpful tips!
+Now that you know what steps to take to minimize deer-related car accidents while on the road, be sure to check out our safe driving tips for more helpful tips!